AifaDev/AccuType/README.md

 # AccuType

-A Typing practice Web App.
+A Typing Practice Web App.

 You need a keyboard to use the app.